browserengineering/book/book/animations.md

 pgets quite complicated when you get into the details.^[We'll cover one of these details---overlap testing---later in the chapter.
 Another is that there may be multiple "child" pieces of content, only some of which may be animating.
-There even more in a real browser.]
+There are even more in a real browser.]

 Instead, think of the display list as a flat list of "leaf" *paint commands* like `DrawText`.^[The tree of visual effects is applied to some of those paint commands, but ignore that for now and focus on the paint commands.]
 Each paint command can be (individually) drawn to the screen by executing it and the series of *ancestor [visual] effects* on it.
-Thus the tuple `(paint command, ancestor effects)` suffices to describe that paint command in isolation.
+Thus the tuple (paint command, ancestor effects) suffices to describe that paint command in isolation.

 We'll call this tuple a *paint chunk*.
 Here is how to generate all the paint chunks from a display list: